-LED Lighting Upgrades for Michigan Schools, Districts & Universities
+LED Lighting for Michigan Schools, Districts & Universities

 A school is not one lighting problem, it is six or seven.
-Each space has its own fixture and its own code requirement, and each one gets brighter, steadier, and far cheaper to run after the LED upgrade.
-Here is how a typical Michigan district breaks down, space by space.
+Each space has its own fixture, its own code requirement, and its own rebate line.
+Here is how a typical Michigan district breaks down, and where the fast payback hides.

-Classrooms and gyms are usually the biggest wins because they run the most hours and the old metal halide in a gym wastes power warming up every time someone flips the switch, while the new LED is full-bright the instant you hit the switch.
+Classrooms and gyms are usually the biggest single wins because they run the most hours and the old metal halide in a gym wastes power warming up every time someone flips the switch.

 Classrooms, gyms, and the spaces in between